Week Notes Vol 24

 Speaking of teachning - the book I am currently reading is solidly spot on in pointing out the issues within American school system.
 I only got to experience the college part myself but it was mind blowing to meet young adults with very limited world view because they had never been exposed to much beyond the bare minimum required to pass tests.

-- The Knowledge Gap: The hidden cause of America’s broken education system—and how to fix it by Natalie Wexler
+- [The Knowledge Gap: The hidden cause of America’s broken education system—and how to fix it

 Worthwhile to read: